fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Lets change creating new notes so, that it is only possible if the post request has a valid token attached.
 The note is then saved to the notes list of the user identified by the token.

-There are serveral ways for sending the token from the browser to the server.
+There are several ways for sending the token from the browser to the server.
 We will use the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.
 The header also tells which [authentication schema](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Authentication_schemes) is used.
 This can be necessary if the server offers multiple ways to authenticate.
 Identifying the schema tells the server how the attached credentials should be interpreted.

 The <i>Bearer</i>-schema is suitable for our needs.